itirican11/itirican11/README.md

-- 👋 Hi, I’m @itirican11 aka Vanity
+- 👋 Hi, I’m Vanity.
-- 👀 I’m interested in coding kernel drivers and video game cheats
+- 👀 I’m interested in .NET, and C++ development.
-- 🌱 I’m currently learning C#/C++/C/Python.
+- 🌱 I’ve been learning C#, C/C++, & Python for the past 3 years.
-- 💞️ I’m looking to collaborate on nothing really.
+- 💞️ I’m looking to collaborate on any open-source projects.
-- 📫 How to reach me - discord.gg/VanityPremium
+- 📫 How to reach me - discord.gg/Vanity-Premium